-Alicia Jurney is a partner and North Carolina Board Certified Family Law Specialist in the firm’s family law practice group.
-She is experienced in representing clients in child custody, child support, domestic violence, equitable distribution, and alimony matters.
+Alicia is a partner at the firm and a North Carolina Board Certified Family Law Specialist in the firm’s family law practice group.
+She represents clients in child custody, child support, domestic violence, equitable distribution, and alimony matters.
 Her experience with domestic actions includes handling related complex civil litigation matters, such as tortious interference with child custody, alienation of affections, criminal conversation, and interstate child abduction.
 Alicia also has significant experience representing clients in other civil disputes, such as cases involving defamation, unfair and deceptive trade practices, and will caveats.
 Her practice encompasses all levels of jurisdiction within North Carolina, including jury trial experience and appeals to both the North Carolina Court of Appeals and Supreme Court.

 Alicia is an alumna of the firm’s summer associate program, graduating from Campbell Law with honors.
 Upon graduation, she received the CLS Alan & Mary Button Service Award and the Fred O. Dennis Award, and was elected a member of the Order of Barristers.